OEM/ODM Services Available Learn More →

 ISPs and property managers deploying MossLink MDU infrastructure report faster tenant onboarding, elimination of per-unit router provisioning visits, and significant installation cost savings from PoE-powered corridor APs without in-unit wiring.
 The centralized management platform enables a single technician to manage dozens of buildings across a city from one dashboard.

-MossLink supplies MDU networking equipment factory-direct with OEM customization for ISPs building branded building Wi-Fi services.
+For ISPs deploying across multiple apartment buildings, MossLink supplies MDU networking equipment factory-direct with OEM customization — custom firmware, branded captive portal, and private-label packaging.
 Contact us for volume pricing, OEM program details, and technical consultation.

 Results